openforis/sepal-doc/docs/source/cli/ofgt.rst

 NAME
 ####

-oft-bb - is a a bounding box calculator t.
+:code:`oft-bb` - is a a bounding box calculator t.

 SYNOPSIS
 ########